isomerpages/isomerpages-mlaw-simc/_about-the-convention/1-about-convention.md

 *	If granting relief would be contrary to the public policy of the contracting party.

 ### **Signing of the Convention**
-UNCITRAL has requested that Governments inform Ms Anna Joubin-Bret, Secretary of UNCITRAL at uncitral@un.org <email>, of the delegation that will represent it at the signing ceremony and which delegation member will sign the Convention.
+UNCITRAL has requested that Governments inform Ms Anna Joubin-Bret, Secretary of UNCITRAL at <uncitral@un.org>, of the delegation that will represent it at the signing ceremony and which delegation member will sign the Convention.
 When contacting the UNCITRAL Secretariat, Governments may wish to quote the note verbale from the UNCITRAL Secretariat dated 7 January 2019 (reference: LA/TL 133(3) - CU 2019/1/OLA/ITLD).